LouisHyt/Express-session-Typescript/README.md

 - @controllers
 - @routes

-## 🤝 Contributing
-Feel free to submit issues and enhancement requests.

 ## 📄 Infos
 This project was made on my free time to learn more about Typescript, Express and session management/security.
 - 📅 Date : december 2024